-104-144 Computer Applications in Marketing 3 Credits
+104-144 Graphic Applications in Marketing 3 Credits

 In this project-based course, students learn how to use computer and multimedia technology to plan, design and execute marketing related communications activities within the business firm.
 Students will learn to use sophisticated Desktop Publishing and Desktop Design hardware and software suitable for both in-house or electronic pre-press production of catalogs, brochures flyers, posters and product information sheets.
 Students are also exposed to evolving technologies in interconnectivity and distance televideo communications.

 Prerequisite: Basic Computer Concepts or Consent of Instructor.

-104-146 Marketing Management 3 Credits
+104-146 Marketing Management

 This course enables the student to learn how to manage a profitable enterprise and to make decisions based on compiled data.
 This capstone course will help the learner analyze the available research data and then, when necessary, modify the data on the basis of logic and reason.
 The result is a decision that will stand the test of inquiry.
 The course helps the learner make not only informed decisions, but also build a rationale to defend it.
-Prerequisite: Marketing Principles and satisfactory presentation assignment score.